docker-things/tunneling-service/README.md

 PROJECT_NAME="docker-tunneling-service"

 # The hostname of the created image
-HOSTNAME="my-tunneling-service"
+SSH_HOSTNAME="entrypoint"

 # The port to which SSH will be mapped on the host machine
 SSH_PORT=4321

-# Make this available only when buliding
+# Require these only when buliding
 if [ "$1" == "build" ]; then

     # The user you'll use to login